iivanoo/covid-apps-observer/data/data_us/reports/resources/org.uwmedicine.android.wash.virtualclinic___12.0.16.005_01/report.md

 > Does not function, forced to rely on an app that spits me out of the queue.
 AWFUL.<br> :date: __2020-03-29 00:00:32__

 > When I was signing up, I didn't know that there is a word limit so I tried to abbreviate and by the time I press continue, it says, my time expired so I started again.
 Then I started waiting under Dr Rueda at 11:47 am and by 1:23 pm I received a message that the Dr is no longer available.
 What?
 Why?
 Patients are in pain why the added pain.
 Have mercy<br> :date: __2020-03-23 22:03:39__

-> It is 0 stars.
-I have waited for over 5 hours in their virtual waiting room, for a doctor that at some point got offline and they did not notify me.
-Great concept.
-Doesn't work.<br> :date: __2020-03-19 18:25:18__

-> Garbage.
-Waited for more than two hours with a sick kid, got bounced around to different providers before finally getting to the front of the line and the doctor was no longer available.
-This is not stable enough to be in production.<br> :date: __2020-03-16 05:51:51__